Healthy Homes Assessment Hospital Hill

 building insulation inspection

-A cozy dry home is an ideal home
+A warm dry home is a healthy home

 Insulation Hospital Hill

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values of your area.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3

-Check out the complete details of the Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation quality.

 Hospital Hill Moisture Ingress & Drainage

-Find out all the details of the Healthy Homes moisture ingress and drainage standard.
+Learn more about The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection